 Go with what you know works.
 Don’t copy outright, but use it as a stepping stone to something bigger and better.

 This is a fun exercise to try when nothing else has worked.
 It’s also great for stressed-out brainstormers who are feeling frustrated and disillusioned by the creative process.

 You ask your team to share the worst possible ideas they can think of.
-Encourage them to shake off their inhibitions by making sure they know that the worse their idea is, the better.
-Add an element of competition by challenging them to come up with the worst idea of all.
+Encourage them to shake off their inhibitions by making sure they understand that the more ridiculous and unworkable their idea is, the better.
+Add an element of competition by challenging them to come up with the unanimous worst idea of all.

-That’s because of brainstorming’s biggest flaw: how it can silence more introverted individuals, who can be reluctant to contribute their ideas for fear of ridicule.
+Brainstorming certainly has its flaws, and one of the biggest is how it may silence more introverted individuals, who can be reluctant to contribute their ideas for fear of ridicule.
 This exercise helps overcome this issue.